• Home

 Side jobs I do not recommend

-There are opportunities for side jobs out there that will get you to spend more money than you make.
+There are many opportunities for side jobs where you will spend more money than you make.
 This is not something we need to deal with as older adults.
-They may include direct sales or multi-level marketing companies, real estate flipping scams, and sketchy cryptocurrency schemes.
-If an opportunity sounds too good to be true, run like the wind.
+Often they are direct sales or multi-level marketing companies, real estate flipping scams, and sketchy cryptocurrency schemes.
+Instead, run like the wind.

-I worked in direct sales for 10 years and even though the products I sold were high-quality, they came at a cost.
-It included buying inventory, promotional products, booking meeting venues, attending seminars, etc. Few people become successful and make money and expenses add up fast.
+I worked in direct sales for 10 years and even though the products I sold were high-quality, they came at a big cost.
+It included buying inventory, and promotional products, booking meeting venues, attending seminars, etc. Only about 2% of the people in these organizations become successful or make money and expenses add up fast.

 Side jobs for older adults